Top 9 Prince Edward Island Beaches

 Access is tucked away about 45 minutes' drive from Charlottetown and is visitors need to drive around the scenic St Peters Bay to reach it.

-The long sandy beach is edged by gently lapping waves so a sun hat will be more use… read more »
+The long sandy beach is edged by gently lapping waves so a sun hat will be more use than a surfboard.
+There are… read more »

 Taking its name from the famous explorer, Jacques Cartier Beach is in a sheltered bay at the northeastern tip of Prince Edward Island.
 It is about 5 km east of Alberton and is signposted from the PE-12W.
 The green grass runs right down to the sandstone rocks lining the shore.

 Popular for swimming in summer, this stunning beach has a seasonal lifeguard on duty.
-There's a… read more »
+There's a campground with good amenities including… read more »